Department of Supply Chain Management - PhD Plan of Study

 PhD students are required to take:

-- Four SCM 791 content seminars
+- Four SCM 791 topic area seminars

-- Two research methods classes
+- Two empirical/statistical methods courses

 - Additional related doctoral seminars and research methods classes based on student interest